encarsia/encarsia.github.io/en/posts/one-page-one-answer/index.rst

 .. title: Websites that answer a single specific question
 .. slug: one-page-one-answer
-.. date: 2020-05-18 23:12:54 UTC+01:00
+.. date: 2021-03-25 12:56:54 UTC+01:00
 .. tags: nonsense
 .. category: link
 .. link:
 .. description:
 .. type: text

 *Hints are welcome.
 Comment here or over at Mastodon.
-Post might be updated.*
+In case of updates post gets republished.*

 BER - Berlin Brandenburg Airport
     The first question touches a sore spot - Germany's most famous airport (BER).
 The construction project has been full of scandals involving mismanagement, patronage, bad planning, massive budget overrun and, of course, delay:

-    `"Is the BER already open?" <http://www.istberschonoffen.de>`_
+    `"Is the BER already open?" <http://www.istberschonoffen.de>`_  - though the answer is incorrect now

     or